Honda Jazz Interactive TV Ad

 Black Eyed Peas: BEP360 AR music video

-In 2011, the smartest artists are starting to behave like brands.
+The smartest artists in 2011 are starting to behave like brands.
 Not only by releasing content, but by building experiences around it that fans can actually play with.

 BEP360 is a strong example of that thinking.
 It packages a 360-degree, motion-controlled music video experience around The Black Eyed Peas, designed for iPhone, iPad, and iPod touch.

 The core mechanic is simple.
 You move your device, and the camera view moves with you, giving you viewer control inside the scene.
+Viewer control here means you choose the camera angle in real time by moving the device.
 On top of that, BEP360 includes an augmented reality layer triggered by pointing the iPhone camera at the album cover for The Beginning, plus a virtual photo session feature that lets fans stage shots with the band and share them.

 In global entertainment marketing, app-based experiences are becoming a practical way to deepen fandom between releases and justify paid content with participation.